Aleksthor/LabProject2Dev/README.md

 # LabProject2Dev
-This project was used to teach stutents about basic unreal engine mechanics
+This project was used to teach students about basic unreal engine mechanics